cheenweekiang/quantitative-research/README.md

 Hi there!
 Thanks for viewing my personal research repository.

 ## About Me
-I am Cheen Wee Kiang, a Senior Investment Analyst specializing in equity analysis, corporate valuation, and quantitative finance.
+I am wee kiang specializing in equity analysis and quantitative finance.
 My research and professional focus heavily involve algorithmic trading, machine learning, and options trading.

 I primarily develop in Python and R, leveraging quantitative libraries like `cvxpy` and `pypfopt` to build out strategy backtests, conduct systematic research, and optimize portfolios.